Ingela Gathenhielm: Later life

 Aside from her activity as a privateer, Ingela managed several other businesses in Gothenburg.
 She inherited the ropewalk factory and the shipping business from her spouse.
 She expanded it by founding many other businesses such as a bakery, forge, distillery and Sailmaker factory.
-Becoming successful in these businesses, particularly the ropewalk factory, which reportedly equipped a large part of the ships of Gothenburg.
+She became successful in these businesses, particularly the ropewalk factory, which reportedly equipped a large part of the ships of Gothenburg.

+In 1722, Ingela married the lieutenant colonel Isak Browald.
+She was also frequently pregnant during her second marriage, giving birth to four children in just five years, although again only two of them survived into adulthood.

-In 1722, Ingela married the colonel lieutenant Isak Browald.
-In 1729, she was buried alongside her first husband in Onsala, Sweden, beneath the tower of the church.
+Ingela died in 1729, and was buried alongside her first husband in the Gathenhielm family tomb in Onsala, Sweden, beneath the tower of the church.

 Legacy

 A street in Västra Frölunda is named after her: Ingela Gathenhielms gata ('Ingela Gathenhielm Street').